Francis Mechner: Research and applied work

 From 1960 through 1978 Mechner applied his technology to the creation of large-scale training systems and manpower development programs for governmental agencies in the United States and Brazil.
-In 1970 he worked with the Carnegie Corporation’s Children’s Television Workshop project in the original design of certain aspects of the Sesame Street television.
+In 1970 he worked with the Carnegie Corporation's Children's Television Workshop project in the original design of certain aspects of the Sesame Street television.
 As a consultant to UNESCO from 1963 to 1965 he introduced his technology for the modernization of secondary school physics teaching in South America and chemistry teaching in Asia.
 In 1967 he founded Media Medica, Inc. through which he introduced the use of instructional materials for patient education.
 Through his company Universal Education Corporation, which he founded in 1968, he developed and installed innovative statewide early childhood development and educational daycare programs for Pennsylvania, Georgia, Nebraska, and Alabama.
-In 1969 he joined the White House’s National Goals Research Staff.
-In 1971, he testified before the Senate Finance Committee on the importance of early childhood development and educational day care regarding the Mondale-Brademas Comprehensive Child Development Act of 1971, which was passed by the Congress and then vetoed by President Nixon.
+In 1969 he joined the White House's National Goals Research Staff.
+In 1971 he testified before the Senate Finance Committee on the importance of early childhood development and educational day care regarding the Mondale-Brademas Comprehensive Child Development Act of 1971, which was passed by the Congress and then vetoed by President Nixon.

 In 1968 he founded the Paideia School, an innovative K–12 independent school that he operated until 1973 in Armonk, NY.
-This school, based on ideas of John Dewey Jerome Bruner, and Fred S. Keller, provided the original model for the Paideia Personalized Education approach on which the Mechner Foundation's Queens Paideia School in Long Island City, NY, is based.
-From 1975 to 1977, he developed a computerized information storage and retrieval system and search engine for the Brazilian Government agency Instituto de Pesquisas Technologicas.
+This school, based on ideas of John Dewey, Jerome Bruner, and Fred S. Keller, provided the original model for the Paideia Personalized Education approach on which the Mechner Foundation's Queens Paideia School in Long Island City, NY, was based.
+From 1975 to 1977 he developed a computerized information storage and retrieval system and search engine for the Brazilian Government agency Instituto de Pesquisas Technologicas.

 The Mechner Foundation

-In 1960, Mechner formed the New York State non-profit company Institute for Behavior Research, the antecedent of the Mechner Foundation that Mechner founded in 1997.
+In 1960 Mechner formed the New York State nonprofit company Institute for Behavior Research, the antecedent of the Mechner Foundation that Mechner founded in 1997.
 Mechner has published numerous technical papers and articles and has lectured and taught courses at dozens of national and international conferences and universities.
 As President of the Mechner Foundation, he sponsored collaborative research projects in the field of behavioral science with several major universities.
-[37] He provided the initial funding for the Blacksmith Institute and founded and operates the Queens Paideia School.
-The Mechner Foundation has also carried out an extensive basic research program of its own over a 12-year period.
+[37] He provided the initial funding for the Blacksmith Institute and founded Queens Paideia School.
+The Mechner Foundation also carried out an extensive basic research program of its own over a 12-year period.
 Mechner has been a trustee of the Cambridge Center for Behavioral Studies since 1985.

 Business Enterprises

-Since 1960, Mechner has funded his scientific research work through businesses that he founded and built.
-All of these were based on some type of innovative technology.
-Among these, in addition to those described above, were Chyron Corporation which he founded with engineer Eugene Leonard (1966), best known for its digital graphics generators widely used in the broadcast industry; TeleSession Corporation (1970); EDUTEC, S.A. in Brazil (1973); General Clutch Corp. with physicist Dr. Martin Waine (1980); TorqMaster, Inc. also with Dr. Martin Waine (1996); and Pragma Financial Systems, LLC (2002), with his son David Mechner.
+Since 1960 Mechner has funded his scientific research work through businesses that he founded and built based on some type of innovative technology.
+In addition to those described above, Mechner businesses have included Chyron Corporation, which he founded with engineer Eugene Leonard (1966) and was best known for its digital graphics generators used in the broadcast industry; TeleSession Corporation (1970); EDUTEC, S.A. in Brazil (1973); General Clutch Corp. with physicist Dr. Martin Waine (1980); TorqMaster, Inc. with Dr. Martin Waine (1996); and Pragma Financial Systems, LLC (2002) with David Mechner.